Pedrohamoura-Git/stealth-test-properties-list-vue/README.md

 - (V) View the optimal layout for each page depending on their device's screen size
 - (V) See hover states for all interactive elements throughout the site
+- (V) Search for properties
 - (V) Toggle dark and light mode

 ### Screenshots

-  *OBS: THE IMAGES MAY NOT BE IN THE SAME SCALE.*
+_OBS: THE IMAGES MAY NOT BE IN THE SAME SCALE._

 # Static Preview

 <span>
   <img src="/public/screenshots/members-participations-desktop.png" width="640px" style="display: inline">